 These salted caramel pumpkin cheesecakes combine a crunchy gingersnap cookie crust, a smooth and creamy pumpkin cheesecake filling, and drizzle of homemade salted caramel.
 Make these single serve cheesecakes in a standard muffin pan, or follow my recipe notes to bake as a regular size cheesecake.
 This fall dessert is over the top in the best way possible!

 Fall is here and what better way to celebrate than with homemade salted caramel pumpkin cheesecakes?
-I imagine your fall baking list is as long as mine, which includes pumpkin donuts, pumpkin bars, and harvest spice bread, but I certainly hope you save time for these cuties!
-These mini pumpkin cheesecakes are simple, straightforward, and at only a few bites each, perfect for portion control.
+I imagine your fall baking list is as long as mine, which includes pumpkin donuts, apple cake, pumpkin bars, and harvest spice bread, but I certainly hope you save time for these!
+Today’s mini pumpkin cheesecakes are simple, straightforward, and at only a few bites each, perfect for portion control.

 Why You’ll Love These Salted Caramel Pumpkin Cheesecakes